Most Popular Lakes in the Brainerd to Walker areas

 Cross Lake Area:

 Cross Lake is a 1,751 acre lake and part of the 14,000 acre Whitefish chain of lakes.
 Cross Lake has a maximum depth of 84' and 19.7 miles of shoreline.
 Cross Lakes primary access is off of County Road 3 and County Road 66.
-The city of Crosslake also adjoins the lake on its northeast shore.
-The city of Crosslake is a very popular summer tourist destination.
+The city of Crosslake also adjoins Cross Lake on its northeast shore.
+The city of Crosslake and other surrounding communities are a very popular summer tourist destination.
+Other popular communities near Crosslake include Emily, Fifty Lakes, Manhattan Beach and Outing.
+The area is very scenic, heavily wooded, and well noted as a vacation and second home destination with lake activities such as boating and fishing being a dominate draw.

 Woman Lake Chain Area:

 The Woman Lake Chain of lakes is made up of Child, Little Woman, Woman, and Girl Lake.
 There are also many popular smaller lakes surrounding it.
-Woman Lake is bordered by the city of Longville on its eastern side.
-The city of Hackensack is nearby west of the Woman Lake Chain.
+The Woman Lake Chain is bordered by the city of Longville on its eastern side and the city of Hackensack on the west side.
 Major highways around Woman Lake are County Road 5 and Highway 84.
 Woman Lake itself is 5520 acres in size with a maximum depth of 54 feet.
+Woman Lake is part of a chain of lakes along the Boy River.
+The Boy River enters the west side of Woman Lake from Child Lake and exits on the east side into Girl Lake and then continues north to Leech Lake.
+Woman Lake includes a central basin and several large bays.
+Broadwater Bay at the north end of the lake is the largest bay with an area of about 1,000 acres.

 Leech Lake is bordered by the larger cities of Walker on its southwest side and Federal Dam on its northeast side.
 Major highways surrounding Leach Lake are Highway 371 and 200.
 Leech Lake is one of the largest lakes in Minnesota with 111,000 acres, 640 miles of shoreline and a maximum depth of 150 feet.
+The deepest area of the lake is Walker Bay, which reaches 150 feet deep.
+Approximately 80% of the lake is less than 35 feet deep.
+Leech Lake has numerous inlet rivers, streams, and tributaries.
+Major water inlets include Portage Creek, Sucker River, Whipholt Creek, Kabekona River, Steamboat River, Shingobee River, and Boy River.
+Leech Lake has one major water outlet, the Leech Lake River, which has a controlled dam regulating Leech Lake water levels.
+The Leech Lake River drains eastward into the Mississippi River.
 It is a very scenic lake with many bays and inlets surrounded by natural forests.
+Many resorts abound around the lake promoting its beauty and great fishing.

 Serpent Lake Area:

 Serpent Lake is a 1,103 acre lake with a maximum depth is 65 feet and located off of highway 210 between the towns of Crosby and Deerwood.
 There are two public accesses, one on the east shore and one on the northwest.
-The lake is heavily developed with over 250 homes along 9 miles of shoreline.
-Serpent Lake is well known for the annual power boat races.
+The lake is well developed with over 250 homes along 9 miles of shoreline.
+Serpent Lake is well known for fishing and the annual power boat races.
+Crosby is the home of a well-known medical center, the Cuyuna Regional Medical Center.

 Cedar Lake and Farm Island Lake Areas:

 Cedar Lake is located east of Deerwood and is about 3 miles west of Aitkin off of Highway 210.
 It is 1745 acres in size with a maximum depth of 105 feet.
 Cedar Lake is a complex lake and has many bays and inlets with 26 miles of shoreline.
-Cedar Lake is very popular and known for good fishing.
+Cedar Lake is very popular and known for good fishing including Walleye and Muskellunge.

 Farm Island Lake is a large, hard water lake with good clarity and is located 7 miles south of Aitkin off of Highway 169.
 It is 2,054 acres with a maximum depth of 56 feet.
 There are several islands on the lake, which also has a complex bottom structure.
-Farm Island Lake is also very popular and known for good fishing.
+The Ripple River (at one time called the Mud River) flows into the lake on the west side and out on the northeast.
+It flows through a number of lakes and empties into the Mississippi in Aitkin.
+There are 3 islands on the lake; the largest is Farm Island at 29 acres.
+It gets its name from the Ojibwa’s that had large farm fields on the island many years ago.
+Farm Island Lake is also very popular and known for good fishing

 Lower and Upper South Long Lake Area: